digidotcom/xbee-java/examples/communication/ip/KnockKnockSample/ReadMe.txt

     Turnip

-  Now, repond with:
+  Now, respond with:

     Turnip who?

   Finally the server responds with the punch line.
-You can continue with more jokes by sendind a 'y' or finishing the connection with 'n' and then 'Bye.'.
+You can continue with more jokes by sending a 'y' or finishing the connection with 'n' and then 'Bye.'.